 - 1. Students will line up in a quiet and orderly manner while waiting to be served. - 2.
 Students will walk at all times. - 3.
 Talking will be done using an "INSIDE" voice. - 4.
 Students will sit in their assigned area.
-They should sit as close together as possible without being uncomfortable. - 5.
+They should sit in one seat at the tables. - 5.
 Students will not throw food or paper.
 They are to clean up any food or paper they drop on the floor or table. - 6.
 Students are not to share food with others, and they are to eat their own lunch. - 7.
-Students will remain in the dining room unless they have permission to leave.
-The dining room supervisors have complete authority. - 8.
-Students are not to bring toys to the dining room.
+Students will remain in the cafeteria unless they have permission to leave.
+The cafeteria supervisors have complete authority. - 8.
+Students are not to bring toys to the cafeteria.